 Our aims this year

-As well as working to retain our NUS Green Impact Gold, we want to work with students on three areas;
+As well as working to retain our NUS Green Impact accreditation, we want to work with students on three areas;

 - Healthy Planet, Healthy You; To cover personal health and wellbeing from fitness to healthy eating.